Lucifer Season 5 Release Date | Cast, trailer, storyline, #savelucifer - Mash Viral

 What we do know is that filming is in full swing …

 #Lucifer Season 5 starts shooting tomorrow !!
-I can’t wait to hear @ tomellis17 @LaurenGerman @Aimee_Garcia @RachaelEHarris @dbwofficial @kevinmalejandro @LesleyAnnBrandt @Henderson_Joe @Ildymojo pic.twitter.com/b9JWOT2EKj
+I can’t wait to see @ tomellis17 @LaurenGerman @Aimee_Garcia @RachaelEHarris @dbwofficial @kevinmalejandro @LesleyAnnBrandt @Henderson_Joe @Ildymojo pic.twitter.com/b9JWOT2EKj

 – See what’s next? (@Seewhatsnext) September 6, 2019